MessagePolly/mcp-clickhouse/README.md

 * `CLICKHOUSE_MCP_BIND_PORT`: Port to bind the MCP server to when using HTTP or SSE transport
   * Default: `"8000"`
   * Only used when transport is `"http"` or `"sse"`
+* `MCP_SESSION_BYPASS`: Enable session bypass mode for HTTP/SSE transports
+  * Default: `"false"`
+  * Set to `"true"` to accept any session ID (including thread IDs) without validation
+  * Useful for integrations that use thread IDs or custom identifiers as session IDs
+  * Only affects HTTP and SSE transports (stdio transport doesn't use sessions)
 * `CLICKHOUSE_ENABLED`: Enable/disable ClickHouse functionality
   * Default: `"true"`
   * Set to `"false"` to disable ClickHouse tools when using chDB only